alerque/libertinus/CONTRIBUTING.md

 We keep the generated fonts under version control, so the last step is to run `make` and commit the modified sources and the generated fonts.

 Fonts must be generated for each commit that changes the source files.
-The build tools are smart enuogh to not change teh binary fonts if the sources were not changed.
+The build tools are smart enough to not change the binary fonts if the sources were not changed.